Truth or Dare (2018 film): Plot

+Inez, who has gone non-verbal, communicates that the priest who ran the convent routinely abused the girls.
+One of the girls summoned a demon named Calux, who committed the massacre.
+Inez gives them a spell that can stop Calux, but the person who released him must sacrifice their tongue.
+The two return home, and Brad is killed during his dare.
+Olivia is then forced to tell Markie her deepest secret: The night Markie's father committed suicide, Olivia threatened to expose him for attempting to sleep with her, and that she had told him that Markie would be better with him dead.
+A detective questions Olivia, revealing that Sam is Carter's real identity.
+Later that night, Olivia, Markie, and Lucas kidnap Sam back to Rosarito.

+Olivia holds Sam at gunpoint and forces him to perform Inez's spell.
+Calux possesses Lucas, killing Sam and then himself before possessing Markie, telling Olivia that the game won't end until all players are dead.
+Hoping to delay their turn, Olivia takes out her phone and records a video recounting their story before asking, "Truth or dare?" exposing the world.

 Production

 Development

 Initially, director Jeff Wadlow explained that he was hired to direct the film after spitballing an opening scene based on the film's title in his initial meetings with Blumhouse.
 Subsequently, he joined with his friend Chris Roach, and his wife, Jill Jacobs, and started thinking of ideas to approach the final concept.

 Filming

 Principal photography on the film began on June 7, 2017, and wrapped on July 12, 2017, in Los Angeles.

 Release

 The film was initially set for release on April 27, 2018.
 But in January 2018, the date was moved up two weeks and premiered on April 13, 2018.
 The official trailer for the film was released on January 3, 2018.

 Reception

 Box office

 Truth or Dare grossed $41.4 million in the United States and Canada, and $53.9 million in other territories, for a worldwide total of $95.3 million, against a production budget of $3.5 million.

 In the United States and Canada, the film was released alongside Rampage and Sgt.
 Stubby: An American Hero, as well as the wide expansion of Isle of Dogs, and was projected to gross $12–15 million from 3,029 theaters in its opening weekend.
 The film made $8.3 million on its first day (including $750,000 from Thursday night previews), $6.8 million on Saturday and a total of $18.7 million over the weekend, finishing third behind Rampage ($35.7 million) and fellow horror film A Quiet Place ($32.6 million).
 It fell to 58% in its second weekend, grossing $7.8 million and finishing fifth.
 The film continued to hold well in its third weekend, dropping 58% again to $3.3 million, finishing in seventh place.